Offmat/article_JS_refactor/README.md

 }
 ```

-As you can see, website filter is supposed to be available only for AD_EXCHANGE channel (unavailable for rest channels).
+As you can see, website filter is supposed to be unavailable for HEADER_BIDDING, RESERVATION and OTHER channels, so it is available only for  AD_EXCHANGE channel.
 Last thing you can say about code is that it is permanent or static.
 So we have more requests from our client making these classes bigger and more complex.

 ## Feature development